jonniedarko/Notes/posts/AWS Setup.md

 <a name="beforestart"></a>
 ###Before we start
-Lets make sure everything is uptdate on our system using `apt-get`:
+Lets make sure everything is update on our system using `apt-get`:

 ```bash
    sudo apt-get upgrade